 Here are some interesting facts about UY Scuti:

 UY Scuti resides in the Zone of Avoidance in the Milky Way – that is, the part of the sky nearest to the galactic center, and specifically behind the large Cygnus Rift of dust and gas.
-This material dims UY Scuti by quite a bit.
+This material dims UY Scuti from our vantage point by quite a bit.
 The exact amount of dimming is unknown, and this affects numerous other measurements since, without an accurate brightness estimate, it is harder to infer other physical properties of the star.

-The Gaia space telescope’s preliminary estimates seem to suggest UY Scuti is in fact twice as close as was previously measured, which means that with current estimates as to its angular diameter it would in fact not be the largest star, and by quite a large margin.
-However, until Gaia’s mission is complete and someone measures UY Scuti’s exact angular diameter, we don’t quite know.
-Even with older estimates, the error for UY Scuti’s size is about 192 solar radii on either side, meaning that even at its previously-guessed position its status was debatable.
+The Gaia space telescope’s preliminary estimates seem to suggest UY Scuti is in fact twice as close as was previously measured, which means that with current estimates as to its angular diameter, it would in fact not be the largest star, and by quite a large margin.
+However, until Gaia’s mission is complete and someone measures UY Scuti’s exact angular diameter, we won’t quite know.
+Even with older estimates, the error for UY Scuti’s size is about 192 solar radii on either side, meaning that even at its previously-guessed position, its status was debatable.

 Additionally, red supergiants like UY Scuti can physically pulsate in size and have ill-defined surface/atmosphere boundaries, as they are extremely diffuse.

 Assuming its (likely false) maximum possible size, you could nearly fit the entire solar system out to Saturn (about 8 astronomical units) within UY Scuti.
 Even with more conservative estimates, everything out to Jupiter (about 5 astronomical units)!
-Compare this to the Sun’s future maximum size when it becomes a red giant—a mere 1 astronomical unit or so, less than 20% of the size and 0.8% of the volume!
-Even Betelgeuse is smaller, at only 4 astronomical units—80% of the size and a little over half the volume of UY Scuti.
+Compare this to the Sun’s future maximum size when it becomes a red giant—a mere 1 astronomical unit or so—less than 20% of the size and 0.8% of the volume!
+Even Betelguese is smaller, at only 4 astronomical units—80% of the size and a little over half the volume of UY Scuti.